pagodingo/sheets/README.md

-# a lightweight sheet editor
+# A Lightweight Sheet Editor Written in JS